rafi4204/Simple-Todo-App-Flutter-Comparing-with-Android-Development/README.md

-# 📝 Todo App — Flutter BlocProvider + get_it

-📱 Flutter Todo App — An Android Developer's Guide to Flutter
+# 📝 📱 Todo App — Flutter BlocProvider + get_it (An Android Developer's Guide to Flutter)

 A hands-on Flutter project designed specifically for Android developers making the jump to Flutter.
 Instead of learning Flutter from scratch, every concept is mapped to what you already know.